Agalpur: Tourism

 Being nature's best place one can enjoy a lot by visiting the Agalpur area.

 Buddha religion had been developed in Agalpur area in ancient times its proof has been found in near places of Agalpur Like Nagraj.
 It is an inspiring visit spot for people having interest in exploring the Buddha religion.
 Many monuments have been found while digging the soil.

 Apart from this rainy day is one of the best time to enjoy the adventure in Agalpur, especially in the Rana Ghat of Ong river of Agalpur.
 Catching the fish in the river is one of the most enjoyable activities commonly observed.
-Evening at the newly constructed bridge on the Ong river or gossiping at the bank of river is really attractive.
-Moreover, if a tourist plan to night halt at Agalpur and want to leave Agalpur with a memorable experience.